Shoulder Replacement

 • do not use the affected arm until your surgeon says it’s OK

 You may be allowed to shower 72 hours after surgery if you cover the surgical incision and dressing with plastic wrap.
 If you’re not to take a shower, take a sponge bath until after the staples or sutures are removed (usually 10 to 14 days after surgery) and the incision can get wet.
 Don’t bathe in tub or soak in a pool or hot tub where the incision is under water for at least 1 month.
-Use your unaffected arm for lathering, washing, and drying.
-If you’re allowed to remove the sling to take a shower keep your affected arm close to your body.
-Avoid putting your hand or arm behind your back when dressing by undressing your affected arm last; dress your affected arm first.
+Again, review these instructions with your surgical team.

 Physical Therapy in the Hospital

-A physical therapist will work with you in the hospital and teach you the proper way to do exercises that you will continue once you get home.
+A physical therapist will likely work with you in the hospital and teach you the proper way to do exercises that you will continue once you get home.
 Make sure you carefully follow the home exercises the physical therapist gives you.
 Do not overdo the exercises even if you feel like you can.
-Overuse of the joint while it is healing can lead to permanent problems.
 Do your exercises exactly as prescribed.
-Keep these tips in mind:
+Ask, ask, ask, if anything is unclear to you.
+Improper use of the joint while it is healing can lead to permanent problems or need for additional surgery.

 When to Call Your Surgeon

-Shoulder replacement is usually a very successful operation, but like any other surgery, it can have complications.
-Call your surgeon immediately if you have any of the following complications once you get home:
+Shoulder replacement is usually a very successful operation, but like any other surgery, there are associated complications as listed above.
+Call your surgeon immediately or go to the nearest emergency department if you experience any of the following once you get home:

 Keep 24-hour phone numbers handy.
 Call your surgeon’s office if you feel you are not healing as you should.
 Check your incision every day when you change the bandage for signs of infection and to make sure it is healing as it should.
 If you think you have a fever take your temperature.
 If you have signs of infection or other complications, call your surgeon right away.